arktisklada/viglink-api/README.md

 ## Usage

-#### Command Line
+#### Irb/Console

-To use on the command line, simply require the file and create a new client
+To use in irb or a console, simply require the file and create a new client

 ```ruby
 require 'viglink_api'